nandaha29/fe-corpora/README.md

-# Warisan Budaya Jawa Timur - Cultural Heritage of East Java
+# Cultural Heritage of East Java

 A modern, interactive web application showcasing the rich cultural heritage of East Java, Indonesia.
 Built with Next.js 14, TypeScript, and Tailwind CSS, featuring smooth animations, parallax effects, and responsive design.